Tailored untruths: How personalisation challenges LLM safeguards: Related Work

 As noted already, despite this growing research on LLM personalisation, the intersection of LLM personalisation and disinformation generation has received very little attention so far.
-For instance, \citet{simchon_persuasive_2024} examined how generative AI can be leveraged for political microtargeting, raising concerns about its potential to amplify divisive narratives through targeted persuasion. \citet{matzPotentialGenerativeAI2024} further elaborated on the risks associated with AI-driven personalised persuasion at scale, highlighting the ability of generative AI to tailor messages based on psychological profiling. \citet{proma2025personalise} designed a retrieval-augmented LLM pipeline that personalises responses to counter political misinformation by tailoring content to users' demographics and personalities.
+For instance, Simchon et al.~\cite{simchon_persuasive_2024} examined how generative AI can be leveraged for political microtargeting, raising concerns about its potential to amplify divisive narratives through targeted persuasion.
+Matz et al.~\cite{matzPotentialGenerativeAI2024} further elaborated on the risks associated with AI-driven personalised persuasion at scale, highlighting the ability of generative AI to tailor messages based on psychological profiling.
+Proma et al.~\cite{proma2025personalise} designed a retrieval-augmented LLM pipeline that personalises responses to counter political misinformation by tailoring content to users' demographics and personalities.
 Their system integrates trusted news sources and rhetorical styles (ethos, pathos, logos) to generate persuasive, grounded replies, demonstrating that personalisation can enhance misinformation correction.
-Also, \citet{cai_generating_2023} studied the role of LLMs in generating highly engaging news headlines, illustrating that LLMs can be used to maximise click-through rates by adapting to audience preferences. \citet{gabriel_misinfoeval_2024} conducted an empirical evaluation of how individuals respond to personalised disinformation headlines tailored to their demographics and beliefs.
+Also, Cai et al.~\cite{cai_generating_2023} studied the role of LLMs in generating highly engaging news headlines, illustrating that LLMs can be used to maximise click-through rates by adapting to audience preferences.
+Gabriel et al.~\cite{gabriel_misinfoeval_2024} conducted an empirical evaluation of how individuals respond to personalised disinformation headlines tailored to their demographics and beliefs.
 Their findings indicate that personalised disinformation is often more convincing than generic disinformation, posing challenges for detection and mitigation.